flutter/website/src/content/ui/assets/asset-transformation.md

           args: '--tessellate --font-size=14'
 ```

+### Chaining asset transformers

-In addition, asset transformers can be chained, with transformations applying in
+Asset transformers can be chained, with transformations applying in
 the order they are declared.
-Consider this example using made-up packages:
+Consider this example using fictional packages:

 ```yaml
 flutter: